SaadObeid/Beirut-Airport/readme.md

-This is a project to display Beirut Airport flights
+This is a project to display Beirut International Airport flights in a secure way.